The Legendary Trans-Siberian: Naadam

 This morning we travel through the rolling grassy steppes, which stretch 1,000 km north to south and 2,500 km east to west.
 Yaks, camels and Mongolian horses dot the austere landscape.
 The few towns and gers to be seen are testimony to man’s ability to survive in, and adapt to, almost any environment.

 This glorious area of the Gobi is a paradise for nature lovers.
-Today is completely at leisure, although we have the opportunity to ride Mongolian horses, practise a little archery, enjoy a walk, or just relax on the steps of our gers and soak up the atmosphere.
+Today we have the opportunity to ride Mongolian horses, practise a little archery, enjoy a walk, or just relax on the steps of our gers and soak up the atmosphere.
+Late afternoon we return to Ulaan Baatar and in the evening we enjoy the State Naadam Festival concert.

+Today we attend the grand Opening Ceremony of the Naadam Festival.
 Every year on 11 July Mongolians celebrate ‘Naadam’.
 Meaning ‘recreation’, the Naadam Festival is a spectacular event that attracts the country’s top wrestlers, archers and horsemen and women for five days of fierce competition.
-One of the features is the grand Opening Ceremony, which we attend.
+In the afternoon we visit the Chinggis Khan statue complex just outside the city.

-After lunch we transfer to the railway station for our journey north to Russia.
+This morning we explore the Mongolian capital including the Gandan Monastery.
+After lunch we transfer to the train station for our journey north to Russia.

 Depart Ulaan Baatar Train 5, 15.25